failmap/server/documentation/hosting.md

         # TODO: when merging to master replace above with: wget -q -O- https://gitlab.com/failmap/server/raw/master/install.sh > /install.sh; /bin/bash /install.sh

-1. You will be ask a few questions required for configuration.
-After this installation will commence.

-1. Grab a Club-Mate (or 2) and wait until everything completes and the notice `All Done!` appears.
+1. Grab a Club-Mate (or 2) and wait until everything completes and you are greeted by a rainbow.

-1. You Failmap server is now ready.
-You can visit it on the domain you configured, eg: https://example.com
+1. You Failmap server is now ready, you can visit the frontend at it's public IP address or the domain name (if you have already configured a DNS record).

+1. HTTPS is enabled by default but with a **insecure** self-signed certificate.
+To properly configure automatic HTTPS using Letsencrypt please refer to [Configuring HTTPS](#Configuring HTTPS) or simply run the following command on the server:

+        failmap-server-setup-https

-1. For visiting the administrative backend (https://admin.faalkaart.nl) a client certificate is required to authenticate the visitor.
-Please refer to the [Admin Access](#Admin Access) section below for more information.
+1. For visiting the administrative backend (https://example.com/admin/) or monitoring (https://example.com/grafana), credentials are required.
+Run the following command or refer to the [Admin Access](#Admin Access) section below for advanced configuration using client certificates:

+        failmap-server-setup-admin

 ## Upgrading